apache/spark/README.md

 ## Installing from PyPI

 We publish Apache Airflow as `apache-airflow` package in PyPI.
 Installing it however might be sometimes tricky because Airflow is a bit of both a library and application.
-Libraries usually keep their dependencies open and applications usually pin them, but we should do neither and both at the same time.
+Libraries usually keep their dependencies open, and applications usually pin them, but we should do neither and both simultaneously.
 We decided to keep our dependencies as open as possible (in `setup.py`) so users can install different versions of libraries if needed.
-This means that from time to time plain `pip install apache-airflow` will not work or will produce unusable Airflow installation.
+This means that `pip install apache-airflow` will not work from time to time or will produce unusable Airflow installation.

-In order to have repeatable installation, however, we also keep a set of "known-to-be-working" constraint files in the orphan `constraints-main`, `constraints-2-0` branches.
+To have repeatable installation, however, we keep a set of "known-to-be-working" constraint files in the orphan `constraints-main` and `constraints-2-0` branches.
 We keep those "known-to-be-working" constraints files separately per major/minor Python version.
 You can use them as constraint files when installing Airflow from PyPI.
 Note that you have to specify correct Airflow tag/version/branch and Python versions in the URL.